opstrace/opstrace/test/test-remote/README.md

 # test-remote

-Opstrace cluster test suite.
-To be run against a remote Opstrace cluster.
+Opstrace test suite to be run against a remote Opstrace cluster.

-Reference instructions for how to run the test runner against a remote cluster can be found in our [main README](https://github.com/opstrace/opstrace/blob/main/README.md).

 This README is relevant for developing tests.